odihmayo/text-adventure-game/README.md

  Features

  Explore interconnected rooms with unique items and puzzles.
 - Use items like the map to reveal hidden exits or the sword to fight a guard.
+- Solve puzzles and interact with Npc.
 - Save and load your progress to a JSON file.
 - Earn points for actions like taking treasures or solving puzzles.
   ASCII art for the title screen, treasure chest, and win screen.
-  A scoring leaderboard that tracks the top 5 highscores (viewable anytime with the 'leaderboard' command).
+  A scoring leaderboard that tracks the top 5 high scores (viewable anytime with the 'leaderboard' command).
   Sound effects for key events: entering the treasure room, winning the game, and triggering a trap (requires '.wav' files in a sound\folder).
   Dynamic room description that update based on player actions, such as items being taken, the chest being